wp-plugins/nextgen-facebook/readme.txt

 &lt;!-- NextGEN Facebook Meta Tags END --&gt;
 </code>

 NextGEN Facebook is being actively developed and supported.
 Post your comments and suggestions to the <a href="http://wordpress.org/support/plugin/nextgen-facebook" target="_blank">NextGEN Facebook Support Page</a>.
+See the <a href="http://wordpress.org/extend/plugins/nextgen-facebook/faq/">NextGEN Facebook FAQ Page</a> for additional notes on using the plugin.

 == Installation ==